RickCraig/localmodel/README.md

 - Number: 'number'
 - Boolean: 'boolean'
 - Mixed: 'mixed'
-You can use the string ('number') or the static variable (LocalSchema.Number) but make sure when using the string that it's all lowercase and matches the static exactly.
+You can use the string ('number') or the static variable (LocalSchema.LocalSchema.SchemaTypes.Number) but make sure when using the string that it's all lowercase and matches the static exactly.

 When adding a model the 'addModel' function returns the created model instance.